ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 go generate ./ent
 ```

-Using the Ent, we write a set of resolver functions, which implement the create, read, and delete operations on the todos:
+Using Ent, we write a set of resolver functions, which implement the create, read, and delete operations on the todos:

 ```go title="internal/handler/resolver.go"
 package resolver